npellegrin/pootle/docs/server/fabric_commands.rst

     $ fab production migratedb

-.. _fabric-commands#mysql-conf:
+.. _fabric-commands#psql-conf:

-mysql_conf
+psql_conf
 ^^^^^^^^^^

 .. versionadded:: 2.5.1

-This command creates a :file:`.my.cnf` MySQL options file on the remote system with the password(s) for database access stored in them (the passwords are taken from the :file:`fabric.py` settings file).
-Once you have done this, you can un-comment the alternate ``db_password_opt`` and ``db_root_password_opt`` settings in :file:`fabric.py`, which will eliminate the need for password prompting on all MySQL operations.
+This command creates a :file:`.my.cnf` PostgreSQL options file on the remote system with the password(s) for database access stored in them (the passwords are taken from the :file:`fabric.py` settings file).
+Once you have done this, you can un-comment the alternate ``db_password_opt`` and ``db_root_password_opt`` settings in :file:`fabric.py`, which will eliminate the need for password prompting on all PostgreSQL operations.

 Examples:

 .. code-block:: bash

-    $ fab production mysql_conf
+    $ fab production psql_conf

 .. _fabric-commands#production: